azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 ORDER BY table_schema, table_name, index_name
 ```

-Here I discard primary key indexes as I got them from previous query.
-And again, to get the proper definition to show in Azimutt, I had to find the correct function (after a lot of trial and error ^^).
-The `indkey` column was quite tricky, it's encoded as a vector but my SQL client don't understand it, so I needed this explicit cast as array.
+Here I discarded primary key indexes as I got them from previous query.
+And again, to get the proper definition to show in Azimutt, I had to find the correct function (after a lot of trial and errors ^^).
+The `indkey` column was quite tricky, it's encoded as a vector but my SQL client doesn't understand it, so I needed this explicit cast as array.
 But trust me, it was all but obvious 😵‍💫

 Now it's time for *foreign keys*, again using the [pg_constraint](https://www.postgresql.org/docs/current/catalog-pg-constraint.html) table: